emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 These steps will only rarely need repeating.

 #.
-Ensure your public key is submitted in Perforce at
+Ensure your public SSH key is submitted in Perforce at
    //.git-fusion/users/USER/keys/

 #.
 Ensure your e-mail address is submitted in Perforce at